gehrigte/challenging_neuromarkers/README.md

 The code consists of two parts:

-Part 1 - Technical Script (functions_260124): In this script, we load necessary packages, then pre-define the simulation and plot functions, that are used (i.e., called) in the main script.
-Any mathematical or technical questions (i.e., how we operationalized a certain idea or construct) can be (attempted to) answer here.
+Part 1 - Technical Script ('functions'): In this script, we load necessary packages, then pre-define the simulation and plot functions, that are called in the main script.
+Mathematical and technical definitions can be found in this part of the code.

-Part 2 - Practical Script (simulations_260124): In this script, we define our variables of interest and simulate the data.
-We call our functions that we defined in the technical script.
-This script allows the user to play around with model parameters of interest (e.g., different vectors of brain-symptom correlations) and see how changes impact model parameters such as R squared or classification accuracy, both, on an individual, or group level.
+Part 2 - Practical Script ('simulation'): In this script, we define the variables of interest and simulate the data.
+We call functions that were defined in the technical script.
+This script allows the user to test different model parameters (e.g., different vectors of brain-symptom correlations) and see how changes in parameters impact diagnostic model parameters such as R squared or classification accuracy, both, on an individual or group level.